-Subsection 453(j)(10)(C) of the Social Security Act requires the state agency to seek minimum information only to the extent necessary to administer the program described in subsection 453(j)(10)(A).
-42 U.S.C. $\S653(j)(10)(A)$.
+Subsections 453(j)(8)(C)(i) and (ii) of the Social Security Act require the state agency to seek minimum information only to the extent necessary to administer the program described in subsection 453(j)(8)(A).
+42 U.S.C. §§ 653(j)(8)(C)(i) and (ii).

-The state agency will comply with such requirement by ensuring that each individual pertaining to whom information is requested and each data element requested, the frequency of transmission and the retention and disposition periods of NDNH information are necessary to accomplish the authorized purpose for obtaining NDNH information - determining eligibility and detecting fraud.
-(See sections III.B, III.D, and VI of this agreement.)
+The state agency will comply with such requirement by ensuring that information pertaining to individuals and each data element requested, the frequency of transmission and the retention and disposition periods of NDNH information are necessary to accomplish the authorized purpose for obtaining NDNH information - assisting state agency in administering the UC benefits program.
+(See sections III.B, III.D, and VI. of this agreement).

-The state agency may provide to authorized users, as provided in section III.D of this agreement, only the specific NDNH information necessary to perform their official duties for accomplishing the purpose for obtaining NDNH information - determining eligibility and detecting fraud.
+The state agency may provide to authorized users, as provided in section VIII of this agreement, only the specific NDNH information necessary to perform their official duties for accomplishing the purpose for obtaining NDNH information.